How to Upgrade Windows XP to Windows 7

 Click Next to proceed – to install everything (menu language, keyboard layout, etc) in English.

-Now hit the Install Now button to Upgrade Windows XP to Windows 7 .
+Hit the Install Now button to Upgrade Windows XP to Windows 7.

 If you’re reinstalling a version of Windows 7 that came per-installed on your PC, look for the product key printed on a sticker affixed to the side or back of your PC.

-In the next dialog box, Choose Use Recommended Settings, that will allow your windows to get updates, download and install them in your PC as soon as they are available, warning you from suspicious websites, through its own Windows defender.
+In the next dialogue box, Choose Use Recommended Settings, that will allow your windows to get updates, download and install them in your PC as soon as they are available, warning you from suspicious websites, through its own Windows Defender.
 It also allows the windows to send crash and other technical information for Microsoft to better the performance.

 A couple of steps away